Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Discussion

 \subsection{MDE vs SR}

-Super-resolution (SR) approaches were used in a variety of studies to improve DEM \citep{s22030745}.
-Although monocular depth estimation is attracting increased attention in remote sensing studies, they are still rarely used in studies of open environments, particularly in the context of hydrological and geomorphological processes such as hillslope erosion and stream network extraction \citep{10802125, RAFAELI20251}.
-Note that there is a critical conceptual difference between SR and MDE.
-Although MDE is superior to SR in terms of accuracy and resolution, it has been less widely adopted for DEM enhancement due to its lack of global context \citep{Florea_2025}.
+Super-resolution (SR) methods were widely employed to improve DEMs accuracy and spatial resolution in several studies \citep{s22030745}.
+SR approaches typically enhance DEM resolution through learned low-to-high resolution (LR-to-HR) translation.
+However, their performance is fundamentally constrained by the information contained in the low-resolution input and by predefined upscaling factors.

+Recently, MDE has received increasing attention in RS.
+Despite its potential to reconstruct fine-scale terrain structure, MDE has rarely been applied in studies of open environments and has not yet been widely adopted for hydrological and geomorphological analyses \citep{10802125, RAFAELI20251}.
+One reason for this limited adoption is that MDE models generally operate in a local image context and therefore lack mechanisms to incorporate global elevation information \citep{Florea_2025}.

-More recently, a multi-modal fusion super-resolution (MFSR) framework was used to integrate monocular depth models into the super-resolution process.
-The proposed MFSR approach utilized predicted zero-shot relative depth to capture complementary structural terrain information, thereby enhancing elevation detail.
-The experimental results demonstrated a 24.63\% improvement in RMSE compared with state-of-the-art super-resolution techniques \citep{huang2025multimodal}.
-The latest MFSR method represents a significant step toward integrating monocular foundation models through a proposed multimodal framework.
-Although the MDE output reached a resolution comparable to the RGB data (5 m in the MFSR dataset), the model was still constrained by a fixed 4× upscaling factor (i.e., from 30-m to 7.5-m).
-This architectural limitation hinders its ability to reconstruct fine-scale terrain features and to generalize across different RGB sources \citep{huang2025multimodal}.
+Several recent studies have attempted to bridge the gap between SR and MDE.
+For example, \citet{huang2025multimodal} proposed a multi-modal fusion super-resolution (MFSR) framework that integrates MDE into the SR process.
+Their approach utilizes predicted zero-shot relative depth to capture complementary structural terrain information, improving elevation reconstruction.
+Experimental results demonstrated a 24.63\% reduction in RMSE compared with state-of-the-art SR techniques.
+The MFSR framework represents an important step toward integrating monocular foundation models within DEM super-resolution workflows.
+However, the model remains constrained by a fixed 4$\times$ upscaling factor (i.e., from 30\,m to 7.5\,m resolution), which limits its ability to reconstruct finer terrain features and to generalize across RGB datasets \citep{huang2025multimodal}.

-Considering the shortcomings mentioned above of different DEMSRs, deep learning-based MDE models constitute an alternative by quantifying depth from a single RGB image using training sets \citep{zhao2020monocular}.
-Rather than estimate depth through low-to-high resolution (LR-to-HR) translation, MDE models leverage scene-aware representation using RGB information \citep{yang2024depth}.
-In addition, MDE models are not constrained by fixed upscaling factors; instead, they produce depth estimates at the resolution of the RGB input (see Fig. \ref{elevation_profiles}).
+In contrast to DEMSR approaches, deep learning–based MDE models predict depth directly from a single RGB image using learned scene representations \citep{zhao2020monocular}.
+Rather than relying on LR-to-HR translation, these models exploit visual cues and contextual information within the RGB imagery to infer surface structure \citep{yang2024depth}.
+Consequently, MDE predictions are not restricted by predefined upscaling ratios and can produce depth estimates at the native resolution of the input RGB imagery (see Fig.~\ref{elevation_profiles}).